alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 * ❌ **Mean Time To Recovery**
 * 〰️ **Change Failure Rate**

-## Only prod, is it so crazy?
+## Achieving Continuous Deployment, Only prod, is it so crazy?

+How can a team Continuous deployment, the answer tends to be simple, making every commit go to production and testing in it.
+Be aware this does not mean to have our users experience possible bugs or see test data, as we can hide functionalities behind toggles, headers, or parameters that allow access to only the development team.

+An example strategy is the one in the next diagram.

 ![](https://www.kanekotic.com/img/single_environment.jpeg)

-How can a team Continuous deployment?
+What have we solved:

+* Real performance & behavior.
+* Continuous alignment with other teams.
+* Smaller feedback cycles.
+* Control of rollout.
+* Smaller $ cost.

+This affect the next DORA 4 metrics:

+* ✔️ **Deployment frequency**
+* ✔️ **Lead Time for change**
+* ✔️ **Mean Time To Recovery**
+* 〰️ **Change Failure Rate**